Week 11 NFL picks, score predictions, best bets today from self-learning AI

 Self-learning AI releases NFL picks, score predictions every Week 11 game

-SportsLine AI evaluated the Week 11 NFL odds and revealed its NFL predictions, NFL score predictions and NFL betting picks for every game
+SportsLine AI evaluated the Week 11 NFL odds and revealed its NFL score predictions and betting picks for every game

-A non-divisional matchup with heavy NFC playoff race implications features the Detroit Lions against the Philadelphia Eagles (-1.5).
+A non-divisional matchup with heavy NFC playoff race implications features the Detroit Lions against the Philadelphia Eagles (-2.5).
 Philadelphia has won the last two meetings, the last a 38-35 triumph in 2022.
-Sunday's largest spreads are -8.5 points by both the Green Bay Packers over the New York Giants and the Baltimore Ravens over the Cleveland Browns.
-The Giants, who fired head coach Brian Daboll on Monday, may be without quarterback Jaxson Dart after he suffered a concussion in Sunday's loss to the Bears.
-If he can't go, Russell Wilson may get the start.
+The largest spread of the week is Patriots (-12.5) on 'Thursday Night Football' against the Jets, while Sunday's largest spread is Ravens (-8) over the Cleveland Browns.

 Before making any Week 11 NFL picks or NFL score predictions on those games or others, you need to see the NFL against the spread, over/under and money line predictions powered by the self-learning SportsLine AI.